MLHale/nebraska-gencyber/teachers/firewall/README.md

 > 3. Local Port: ```any```
 > 4. Remote Port: ```any```

-If you only wanted to host a webserver container or a DNS server container, this rule allows unecessary exposure to all other ports.
+If you only wanted to host a webserver container or a DNS server container, this rule allows unnecessary exposure to all other ports.
 By applying the minimization principle we can reduce the attack surface.
 What we need is the following configuration, if all we want to do is expose web services and perhaps allow incoming DNS requests:

 > 1. Program: `%ProgramFiles%\Docker\Docker\resources\vpnkit.exe`
 > 2. Protocol: ```TCP```